derricktogodui/Pizza-Sales-Report/README.md

 ## Key Finding

-A. Peak orders are between 12:00 PM and 1:00 PM. and in the evening, from 4:00 PM to 7:00 PM.
+* Peak orders are between 12:00 PM and 1:00 PM. and in the evening, from 4:00 PM to 7:00 PM.
-B. Significant variations in weekly orders, with highest peak during the 48th week from the month of December
+* Significant variations in weekly orders, with highest peak during the 48th week from the month of December
-C. Classic category contributes to maximum sales, total orders and pizza sold
+* Classic category contributes to maximum sales, total orders and pizza sold
-D. Large size pizza contributes to maximum total sales.
+* Large size pizza contributes to maximum total sales.

 1. The chicken pizza contributes to maximum revenue.
 2. The classic deluxe pizza contributes to maximum total quantities.